-Channel 4 are hunting a fresh batch of celebrities to brave the bumps, bruises and broken bones of their Winter Olympics-themed contest The Jump.
+Channel 4 is hunting a fresh batch of celebrities to brave the bumps, bruises and broken bones of their Winter Olympics-themed contest The Jump.

 The broadcaster has announced the perilous entertainment format will return for a second series in early 2015, set once again in Innsbruck, Austria and featuring another round of adrenaline-packed, snow-themed sports.
 After series one contestants Flash Gordon, Melinda Messenger, Henry Conway, Steve Redgrave and Marcus Brigstocke were all forced to retire with injuries, it remains to be seen who is brave (or bonkers) enough to sign up for the show's return.